 Update agents receive:

-- known threats databases - as they become available on the Administration server (automatically), or by running a special task to download databases from Kaspersky Lab servers.
+- antivirus databases as they become available on the Administration server (automatically), or by running a special task to download databases from Kaspersky Lab servers.

-- group tasks – applies group tasks assigned from the Administration server.
+- group tasks assigned by the Administration server.

 In order to connect with Network Agents,